nkuehnle/PiPyAWC/README.md

 # PiPyAWC
 A dynamically-configurable & automated aquarium water level controller for the Raspberry Pi using Python.
 Intended to run using mechanical voltage relays (i.e. Waveshare Relay Hat) and optical contact liquid sensors (i.e. from DFRobot/CQRObot)

-NOTE: This is a HIGHLY experimental program.
-I'm significantly behind on developing tractable unit tests w/ mock GPIO pins and it should go without saying that any electronics project involving water carries hazardous risks.
+NOTE: This is an experimental program.
+I'm significantly behind on developing tractable unit tests w/ mock GPIO pins and **it should go without saying that any electronics project involving water carries hazardous risks, use electronics rated for submersible applications**.

 ## Getting started